Regulation and Assessment

-The Charter was developed following extensive consultation with tenants, tenant organisations, social landlords, other stakeholders and The Scottish Housing Regulator.
-The Government has recently consulted with the same range of groups on a review of the Charter, and a revised version was published in April 2017.
+The Charter was developed in consultation with tenants, tenant organisations, social landlords, other stakeholders and the Scottish Housing Regulator.

 Landlord Performance Report

-The Charter introduced a requirement to provide an annual Landlord Performance Report.
-You can also compare our performance with up to four other social housing providers at any one time on the Scottish Housing Regulator website.
+The Charter requires the council to publish an annual Landlord Performance Report.
+You can compare our performance with up to four other social housing providers on the Scottish Housing Regulator website.